-Is there ever enough storage space on these little boats?
+Is there ever enough storage space on our little boats?
 Maybe if you only day sail.
 But if you anchor out much, particularly over long holiday weekends or longer, no. Your first mate will probably let you know about it like mine.
 Often.
 Yet there is a lot of useful, if difficult to get to space, for example, under the galley.
 The challenge is to make it easier to use.
 No doubt, Catalina Yachts left out access doors to this and other spaces in the cabin to keep costs down.

 Identical to the standard equipment, only different

 To keep the cost down, I opted to use some 5″ wide mahogany trim that I had salvaged out of a house that was being demolished.
-This was sort of a prototype project, anyway.
-I plan to build a similar door for the head area and I might rebuild this one in teak at that time.

 Drill through-holes in the frame for the mounting screws.
 Then center the frame over the opening and use the frame holes as guides to drill pilot holes through the underlying fiberglass.
-Screw the frame in place with stainless steel oval head screws and trim washers.
+Screw the frame in place with stainless steel oval head wood screws and trim washers.
 I installed the door so that it opens downward since it is almost at floor level anyway.
 This puts it out of the way when getting things in and out of the storage space.
 It could also be oriented to open sideways or upward, your preference.
 Lastly, I painted the inside of the space to brighten it up and to make it easier to see what’s stored there.

 The first mate is thrilled with the new storage space.